Author: Scott Ciencin

 Seriously?
 We’re supposed to be afraid of stilted dialogue like that?
 But despite that, I have to give Ciencin major points for using his imagination and coming up with something that’s more than just your standard D&D monsters out of the Monster Manual.
 I wish more authors would do that; imagination is what fantasy literature is best at, after all.

 The Harpers who accompany Myrmeen on her quest vary in quality.
 Varina and Burke are basically red shirts, so the author doesn’t spend much time characterizing them.
 (This is the sort of novel where, when you see a happily married couple, you know one or both of them aren’t going to make it out alive.)
-Lucius gets a bit more time, but not much.
+Lucius gets plenty of time at the beginning but goes out of focus afterwards.
 Ord doesn’t have enough personality besides “young and stupid.”
 Reisz is probably the best of the lot; he’s got old history with Myrmeen that complicates their relationship throughout the novel, then gets wrapped up satisfyingly at the end without intruding too much into the main storyline.

 It’s not very good, to be honest.
 The prose labours under a regrettable excess of detail: